What is Electric Field

 The electric field is said to be uniform if its value remains constant over a region in space.
 Its magnitude does not depend on the displacement, and the field lines are parallel and equally spaced.

-Example: A uniform electric field can be created between two charged parallel plates or capacitors.
-The field lines come out of the positive plate and terminate into the negative plate.
+Example: A uniform electric field can be created between two charged parallel plates, also known as a capacitor.
+The electric field lines come out of the positive plate and terminate into the negative plate.

 2. Non-uniform Electric Field